The Complete Guide To Lochaber, Scotland | The Outdoor Capital

 Covering a vast area of the Southern Highlands, Lochaber stretches from Glencoe to Fort William, then further west along the Road to the Isles - the Glenfinnan Viaduct, the Silver Sands of Morar, Arisaig, Camusdarach, and finally port town Mallaig.
 There are peninsulas to visit, too - remote Knoydart, across the water from Mallaig.
 And wild Ardnamurchan, from the Corran Ferry at Fort William.

 If you’re looking for inspiration, below you’ll find a list of our favourite places to visit in Lochaber.
-Or check out our ready-made Highlands itinerary.
+Or check out our ready-made West Highlands itinerary.

 • Glencoe